malhajar17/lm-evaluation-harness_turkish/README.md

 To evaluate a model hosted on the [HuggingFace Hub](https://huggingface.co/models) (e.g. GPT-J-6B) on `hellaswag` you can use the following command (this assumes you are using a CUDA-compatible GPU):
 To use on of the Turkish evaluations for (Hellaswag, Truthful_qa, GSM8K, Winogrande, ARC, MMLU) it is sufficient to add "_tr" to the intended test.
-For example, to evaluate on the turkish hellaswag we can use "hellaswag_tr"
+For example, to evaluate on the turkish hellaswag we can use "hellaswag_tr".
 ```bash
 lm_eval --model hf \
     --model_args pretrained=EleutherAI/gpt-j-6B \